 CNRD aspires to create a worldwide network of postgraduate courses related to natural resources management and development with an interdisciplinary and intercultural orientation.
-To achieve this objective there are a variety of initiatives, starting with CNRD semester scholarships for master’s students and full scholarships for PhD candidates to mold young professionals with a profound knowledge of natural resources management in the context of the Sustainable Development Goals (SDGs).
 The teaching capacities of the members of CNRD are strengthened through individual and didactic staff support and curriculum development workshops.
 Joint development of teaching material and e-learning modules on the four main CNRD topics is supported by CNRD.
 All modules, materials, and media developed are provided to all CNRD partners through a Shared Educational Resource Repository (SERR).
 Lecturer exchange is possible between all universities involved.

 Joint curricula development is a main pillar of CNRD.
 Throughout these joint efforts concepts, materials, and content for up-to-date higher education is produced.
 All partners, their students and beyond are benefiting from pooling the expertise and cultural diversity of the contributing institutions.
 Didactics are important in contemporary higher education curricula, therefore CNRD is fostering the improvement of the learning and teaching environment at the partner universities.
 This is done through curricula update and review, teaching material development, and training of lecturers.
 In all of these activities CNRD is following a learner-centered approach and is promoting the application of modern communication and information technology-based solutions.